Ivanhoe Grammar School: La Trobe University Campus

 In 2018, Ivanhoe Grammar announced a partnership with La Trobe University in which Year 9 classes would be held in specially renovated heritage terrace houses on the university property.
 The campus opened for the 2019 school year and provided students with a year long, unique learning experience that incorporated the use of university facilities and input from key university personnel.

 Sport

 Ivanhoe Grammar School is a member of the Associated Grammar Schools of Victoria (AGSV).

-AGSV & AGSV/APS premierships
+AGSV and AGSV/APS premierships

-Ivanhoe Grammar School has won the following AGSV & AGSV/APS premierships.
+Ivanhoe Grammar School has won the following AGSV and AGSV/APS premierships.